devJames1/fs_File_System_nodejs/README.md

 - If the specified file doesn't exist for a particular operation, an error message will be displayed.
 - To avoid multiple appends of the same content, the utility tracks the previously added content.
 - multiple appends may still occur randomly due to unstable `fs` module.
+(Now Fixed!)

 ## Error Handling